Double::Equals Method (Double)

 For example, suppose the instance type is Double and the parameter type is Int32.
 The Microsoft C# compiler generates instructions to represent the value of the parameter as a Double object, then generates a method that compares the values of the instance and the widened representation of the parameter.

 Consult your programming language's documentation to determine if its compiler performs implicit widening conversions of numeric types.
-For more information, see the Type Conversion Tables topic.
+For more information, see the Type Conversion Tables in the .NET Framework topic.

 Precision in Comparisons

 The Equals method should be used with caution, because two apparently equivalent values can be unequal due to the differing precision of the two values.
 The following example reports that the Double value .333333 and the Double value returned by dividing 1 by 3 are unequal.